 providers might offer.
 You'll find both public classes and assorted online

 options today.
-Make sure you look into such classes carefully, course, and
+One caution: make sure you look into such classes carefully,

 specifically.
 The number of training options tends to increase with a subject's

 popularity, but this doesn't necessarily guarantee instruction quality (and often

 implies the opposite, unfortunately).
 As a rule, the more a